MagicHatJo/sd-file-manager/docs/README.md

 Drag and drop each file into the window.
 Fill in the information you want, and clicking save will do the transfer/create the json file.
 Changing the name will update the name of the file.
 Path at the bottom shows a preview of final destination.
 It can be manually changed as needed.

 There is a very primitive safetensor file type check in place, but it is not comprehensive.
 Currently does a basic metadata check for Lora and Lycoris files.

+## Known Bugs
+- On larger files, the program will freeze a bit before saving.
+It's taking time to process/move the file and I haven't implemented a more efficient pipeline.
+- Sometimes, windows preview path will show a mix of both / and \\.
+This is a visual bug, the path gets sanitized through os.path.join.
+Not the best, but it works for now.

 ## Configuration